The Spunky Curl Logo

 The Maya Sculptural Splendor of Copán Ruins

-Copán exemplifies the sculptural magnificence of the Maya realm with its commemorative stelae, stucco façades, glyphs, and altars.
-For this reason, Copán joins Tikal (grand pyramids) and Palenque (limestone reliefs) to form the triad of important Maya sites.
+Copán exemplifies the artistic magnificence of the Maya realm with its commemorative stelae, stucco façades, glyphs, and altars.
+For this reason, Copán joins Tikal (grand pyramids) and Palenque (limestone reliefs) to form the triad of supreme Maya sites.
+Below I cover temple highlights, helpful tips, and a bit of history to make your visit to this magical place unforgettable!

 History

-Chan Imix K'awiil's successor, Uaxaclajuun Ub'aah K'awiil, witnessed an artistic shift towards flamboyant in-the-round (three dimensional) sculpture.
-Until 736 AD, he commissioned several stelae reflecting the peak of Maya artistic achievement.
-Intricate cartouches with glyphs, red paint, and zoomorphic figures adorn the fine sculptures.
+Chan Imix K'awiil's successor, Uaxaclajuun Ub'aah K'awiil, witnessed a dramatic shift towards flamboyant in-the-round (three dimensional) sculpture.
+Up until 736 AD, he commissioned several stelae which reflect the peak of Maya artistic achievement.
+These sculptures feature red paint, zoomorphic figures, and intricate cartouches with glyphs.

 Unfortunately, Uaxaclajuun Ub'aah K'awiil's contribution was rewarded with the betrayal of his vassal state of Quiriguá.
 In 738 AD, K'ak' Tiliw Chan Yopaat captured and beheaded the Copán ruler resulting in a halt of construction projects for the next 17 years.